The Best DBeaver Alternative

 Yes.
 Jam SQL Studio runs a local MCP server (Model Context Protocol) so external AI tools can list saved connections (no passwords) and execute safe, policy-controlled queries.

-It is localhost-only, token-authenticated, and audited — designed for local-first agentic SQL workflows.
+It is localhost-only, token-authenticated, and audited, and it starts blocked: read-only access and approval-gated writes are opt-in — designed for local-first agentic SQL workflows.

 Can I migrate from DBeaver to Jam SQL Studio?